MatsMaker/rifling_screenshot/README.md

 Fast creating part of screenshots

-It is compiled on ubuntu
+It is compiled on ubuntu.
+You can recompile for your platform